About Bloor Homes

 We have updated our consultation website with information about the submitted plans and will continue to keep the site updated as a source of information for local people as the planning process moves forward.

-You can also continue to get in touch with our team with any questions via our get in touch page.
+You can also continue to get in touch with our team with any comments or questions via our get in touch page.